thomaslappenbusch/svelte-5-dashboard/README.md

-# Coastal UI - svelte-5-dashboard
+# svelte-5-dashboard - A Coastal UI boilerplate

 A powerful, customizable dashboard template built with modern technologies.
 Perfect for building your next admin panel, analytics dashboard, or SaaS platform.